smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.3.6 =
+The reCAPTCHA provider is now enqueued inside the Gutenberg editor whenever a Site Key is set, so the Authenticator block renders correctly during editing.

 = 1.3.5 =
 Second observer.js patch: fixed a bug that could prevent Gatey Gutenberg blocks from rendering (they stayed invisible but produced no error).